bigbeefus/heresy/README.md

 # Alternating Activations
 The following rules are intended to replace the existing AoD turn-based "IGOUGO" in favor of an alternating activation system.

 ## The Turn
 At the start of the game, determine the starting player as normal to determine the Player Order.
-In a given Initiative step, player order will determine the first activation in the event of tied Initiative between two or more opposing units.
-During a given activation step, a player may choose any unit of that Initiative that has not been activated this Phase.
-The initiative of a unit is derived from the highest initiative attribute of a model in the unit.
-The exact order of activation is as described below:
+Any mention of a Player Turn or Phase in a Player Turn in a base rule should be considered as any relevant part of the Game Turn where applicable unless otherwise noted.

+In a given Activation step, Players activate units in order of Agility in a similar manner to Initiative in the Close Combat Phase starting with the first in the Player Order at each relevant Agility value.

+*Example: Player A wins the roll-off at the start of the game and chooses first in the player order.
+During the Movement Phase, Player A and B both have multiple available units with the lowest Agility value.
+Player A (having priority in the Player Order) chooses one unit tied for the lowest value and resolves its movement.
+Player B then does the same.
+Player A may now move his second unit at that Agility value.
+This is continued until no units are left at that Agility value.
+Note that Player A's Agility step priority applies the same to other phases*

+### Deployment
+Depending on the mission, players may choose to alternate deployment as well.
+Players alternate placing units by the following categories (Deploying all by one category before moving to the next):
+- Fortifications
+- Heavy Support
+- Troops
+- Elites
+- HQ*
+- Fast Attack

+\**Independent Characters may deploy attached to a unit at the same step*

 ### Movement Phase
 Units are activated in ascending order of Initiative.